rickoff/Rickoff/README.md

 **Spectate**

-- the spectator mode to spy on other players in peace (the only cooperative action of malseph) https://github.com/Malseph/Mal-s-Public-Server-Scripts-for-Tes3MP
+- the spectator mode to spy on other players in peace https://github.com/Malseph/Mal-s-Public-Server-Scripts-for-Tes3MP

 **kanaHousing, kanaFurniture, decorateHelp**

-- the ultimate script for buying house, land and supply,shop sytem, also allows placing objects in the space.written by Atkana translated and adapted for the Ecarlate server https://github.com/Atkana/tes3mp-scripts
+- the ultimate script for buying house, land and supply,shop system, also allows placing objects in the space.written by Atkana translated and adapted for the Ecarlate server https://github.com/Atkana/tes3mp-scripts

 **MarketPlace**